npd29/Led-Matrix/README.md

 # Tidbyt-Inspired LED Matrix
 Inspired by a very targeted ad promoting the [Tidbyt](https://tidbyt.com), I created my own using an LED Matrix and a Raspberry Pi Pico W.
+I had a difficult time finding a proper tutorial explaining aspects of this project like the HUB75 transfer protocol or how to connect the jumpers so I'm putting it all in one place here.

+I tried it in C++ to have a bit more control over everything as well as improve refresh rate but ran into a few issues (mostly because a lot of the tutorials were in C which I haven't yet learned).
+I'm planning on coming back to the C/C++ version but for now it's just CircuitPython.

+Future features I'm planning to add soon:
+- DHT22 Temperature/Humidity Sensor
+- On/Off Button

+# Setup

 ## Supplies
 - [ ] [64x32 LED Matrix](https://www.amazon.com/Full-Color-Raspberry-Displaying-Adjustable-Brightness/dp/B0B3W1PFY6?th=1)